 The Borrower must satisfy all eligibility requirements of the MCC (with First Mortgage) as well as the following additional requirements for the Monthly Payment Loan.

 Income Limits.
 Program income limits apply to Monthly Payment Loan Borrowers.

 Homebuyer Education.
-Homebuyer Education is required for all Borrowers who receive Monthly Payment Loans.
+Homebuyer Education is required for at least one of the Borrowers who receive a Monthly Payment Loan.
+See section 3.07 for more details.